thegenius/csgl/README.md

 ##DESCRIPTION
   I am a lover of C language, for its simplicity, for its performance.
-But compare with some modern language, C is too crude in many respects.
+But when compared with some modern language, C is too crude in many respects.
 1. no collection api, like list, dictionary, set
 2. no concurrency data structure for multi-core application
 3. crude string api